Short Questions and Answers-Trial Balance

 Question-18: What do you have to do before preparing the financial statement correctly?

-Question-19: Which one is used to prepare the trial balance?
+Question-19: What are used to prepare the trial balance?

 Question-20: Which accounts do not include in the trial balance?